“Creativity is thinking up new things. Innovation is doing new things.”

 – Theodore Levitt, American Economist and Professor at Harvard Business School

-CSGV has been instrumental in developing, drafting, passing, and enacting the Gun Violence Restraining Order (GVRO) policy — also known as the Extreme Risk Protection Order (ERPO) — in states across the nation.
+CSGV has been instrumental in developing, drafting, passing, and enacting extreme risk laws like the Extreme Risk Protection Order (ERPO) in states across the nation.

 After the tragic shooting in Isla Vista, California in May 2014, CSGV took the lead in drafting and lobbying for the first-of-its-kind GVRO in California.
 The legislation passed the California Assembly and Senate and was signed into law on September 30, 2014 by Governor Brown.

-Since then, CSGV has provided technical assistance to policymakers and advocacy groups working to enact ERPO/GVRO-style laws in additional states.
+Since then, CSGV has provided technical assistance to policymakers and advocacy groups working to enact ERPO-style laws in additional states.

 On November 8, 2016, voters in Washington state adopted ERPO; the measure passed with 71 percent of the vote, indicating bipartisan support for the policy.
 In July 2017, ERPO also passed in Oregon with bipartisan support.

-ERPO’s passage in Oregon and Washington validates our ongoing successful implementation of the GVRO in California and confirms that GVRO/ERPO-style policies are a plausible goal in all 50 states.
+The bipartisan popularity of these laws validates our ongoing successful implementation of the GVRO in California and confirms that ERPO-style policies are a plausible goal in all 50 states.